charmy-dev/charmy/README.md

 Charmy is still under development, you may motivate us and boost this process by giving us a star.

+This README is a temporary version during early dev stages, and will be changed in future.

+## More Information

+Charmy is still under development, and many of its details are not yet designed or may change in the future.

+If you are interested in this project, you may join our discussion to see our latest progress.
+See [To Follow Up](#to-follow-up) section for more.

 ## To Follow Up

 We (The development team members) discuss our latest progress and the next steps in a QQ group chat, which many other Chinese developers also do.
 Anyone who is interested in (or even better, willing to contribute to) this project will be welcomed to join.
 The group chat number is: `887102507` .